KundalikSuryawanshi/DI/README.md

 - single responsibility
 - code reusability

+- field injection - Field injection is used to set value object as dependency to the field of an object.
+- contructor injection - Constructor Injection is the act of statically defining the list of required Dependencies by specifying them as parameters to the class's constructor.

 ## Dagger
 - dagger is a fully static, compile-time dependacy injection framework
 - compile time checking is performed if dagger can create the required object